 The costs of these and other OSHA violations can add up fast.
 According to OSHA’s website, companies can face a number of penalties with varying costs, such as:

 What it is: Results in death or serious bodily harm; employer knew/should have reasonably known about the hazard.

 How much it will cost: A mandatory penalty of up to $7,000 for each violation is proposed.*

 What it is: There is a direct relationship to job safety and/or workplace health, but it’s unlikely to result in death or serious bodily injury.

 How much it will cost: A proposed penalty of up to $7,000 for each violation is discretionary*.

-(*Penalties for Serious and Other Than Serious Violations may be adjusted downward, based on the employer’s good faith, history of previous violations, the gravity of the alleged violation and size of business.)
+(*Penalties for OSHA violations in the workplace may be adjusted downward, based on the employer’s good faith, history of previous violations, the gravity of the alleged violation and size of business.)

 What it is: An employer knows what he or she is doing is in violation with OSHA standards; he or she is aware of a hazardous condition and makes no reasonable effort to remedy the conditions.

 How much it will cost: Penalties anywhere from $5,000-$70,000 may be proposed for each willful violation.
 While a proposed penalty for a willful violation may be adjusted downward such as the two types of osha violations previously mentioned, usually no credit is given for good faith.